shijinbennyabraham/Trance/README.md

 Step-1 Open your terminal and then type
 $ git clone {the url to the GitHub repo}
 #This clones the repo

-Step-2 $cd frontend into the new folder and type Step-3 $ npm install
+Step-2 $cd frontend into the new folder and type

+Step-3 $ npm install
 #This installs the required dependencies

-#To run the React project.
 Step-4 $ npm start
+#To run the React project

 To run the flask application

-Step-1 move to backend folder.
+Step-1 Move to backend folder.

 Step-2 Run the command pip install -r requirements.txt
-       (Please install all the necessary dependencies)
+       (This will install most of the necessary pakages The missing packages can be installed using the
+       command: pip install <package name>)

+Step-3 Run the python file trance.py

+ Step-3

 You are done!